Rose Bowl Tickets

 There’s a reason why the Rose Bowl is called “The Granddaddy of Them All.”
 It is the

 Pasadena is no stranger to prestige, as the Rose Bowl of the BCS era pitted the Pac-12 Champion against the Big Ten Champion annually, unless either were involved in the national championship game.
 Now, under the new CFP system, the Rose Bowl is part of the “New Year’s Six” rotation and will host two semifinal teams every three years—2015 happens to be one of those special seasons!

 At the close of the regular season, four of the nation’s top teams will be picked by a 13-person College Football Selection Committee.
-The playoff semifinals will pit divide contenders between the Rose Bowl and the Cotton Bowl.The two teams to emerge from the semifinals will advance to the first-ever 2015 College Football Championship Game held at Cowboys Stadium in Arlington, Texas on Jan.
+The playoff semifinals will split contenders between the Rose Bowl and the Sugar Bowl.The two teams to emerge from the semifinals will advance to the first-ever 2015 College Football Championship Game held at Cowboys Stadium in Arlington, Texas on Jan.
 12, 2015.
 Seasons where the Rose Bowl is excluded from semifinals will feature two at-large teams selected by the same committee, base on competitiveness and geography.